 Schedule a Free Consultation With an Experienced Clearwater Car Accident Lawyers

 At Roman & Gaynor, we get results for our clients.
 If you’ve been injured in a car accident in Clearwater, make our law firm your first call.
-Our car accident lawyers in Clearwater will fight to hold at-fault parties fully accountable for your injuries, pain, and suffering.
+Our car accident lawyers near me in Clearwater will fight to hold at-fault parties fully accountable for your injuries, pain, and suffering.
 Your first consultation with our team is free, so give us a call to arrange a time to discuss your case today.